psemdel/py-trading-bot/README.md

 - trading_bot contains Django configuration

 # Get started
-Configuration:
+For details, especially relative to pre-requisites, see [installation guide](https://github.com/psemdel/py-trading-bot/blob/main/installation_guide.md)
+In short:

 - Go in trading_bot/settings.py, set IB settings relative to port (don't forget to open your Api in this software), useIB_for_data to the correct value depending if you use Interactive brokers or not.
 Look at the settings, for instance for Telegram.
-- In trading_bot/etc/ put your Django key (whatever you want), your telegram token and your database credentials.
-I used postgresQL but it does not matter (read https://docs.djangoproject.com/en/4.0/ref/databases/)
+- In trading_bot/etc/ adapt the values in files (never commit those files!!
+Uncomment **/trading_bot/etc/ in .gitignore to avoid this drama):

+    - DB_USER contains your database user
+    - DB_SECRET contains your database password
+    - DJANGO_SECRET contains your Django secret
+    - TELEGRAM_TOKEN contains your Telegram bot token

 - (optional) reimport the dump file using "python manage.py loaddata dump.rdb" to fill your database with some financial products: CAC40, DAX, Nasdaq100 and S&P 500.

 When you are done: